ddavis-4/PersonalSite/README.md

 I didnt do any work on the site yesterday but I did have a chance in class to upload at lot of the coding assignments ive done for class.
 I was only able to get the stuff I have on my personal mac, Ill go to a lab computer and upload more content soon.

 # End 2024 - Start 2025
 ### January 1 2025
 Happy new year.
 I haven't worked on this in a little while, I finished up school well.
 My GPA is a little lower than I would like, but still in a good range with one semester left.
 I do not think I would like to go to graduate school, at least not right off the bat.
 I want a job I want to get real experience.
 So, I had been working on my github, linked-in, and resume before christmas.
 Now I am getting back to it.
 I just plan to fix the color scheme of my site.

+### January 2 2025
+Well I think I fixed the scheme, and I fixed a few other things.
+I added functionality so when you scroll down the nav bar will disapear.
+Now I just need some content for my pages, lol.
+I will note that I was afraid I wouldn't be able to work with my code or with the framework I made earlier. imposter syndrome at its finest, I was able to do much of what I wanted with little assistance from AI, which at the end of the day if you wanna get anything done put the AI away eventually.

+- Resume

+- Perhaps a write up or two about the projects I am working on so people can read what I write about them.